×

 Support for multiple devices and IoT

-5G can support multiple connected devices per square kilometer, which is useful when employees are accessing the internet via computers, laptops, tablets, and cell phones all at the same time.
+5G can support multiple connected devices per square mile, which is useful when employees are accessing the internet via computers, laptops, tablets, and cell phones all at the same time.
 Even if your business is in a densely populated area, you shouldn’t get any lag.

 Meanwhile, 5G’s integration with IoT (Internet of Things) means you can run smart offices with connected devices and sensors to automate tasks, monitor systems, and collect data.